Wellness

 Jones said making a list of all conditions that should trigger a visit to the emergency department is difficult, but life-threatening symptoms of heart attack and stroke such as chest pain, shortness of breath and difficulty with vision, speech and weakness of the arms or legs are among them.
 This is especially important since early recognition and treatment of a heart attack or stroke can be life saving.
 Refresh yourself on all the warning signs here.

 Calling your primary care physician or a nurse line is a good way to get advice on where your problem should be handled.
-But for diagnosing, McCroskey said, “Seeing the person and how they are acting is crucial.”
+But for diagnosing, Smith said, “There is no substitute for us seeing a patient in person or via telehealth.”
 Vanderbilt’s walk-in clinics don’t advise over the phone for this reason.

 “It’s good to get a set of trained eyes on you,” Jones agreed.
 “It really is much better to be able to talk to people, ask questions and conduct an exam.
 That gets you much further than just hearing about it.”